kczulko/scala-macro-poc/README.md

 The problem described above is about a collection of values where one element within a collection is referenced by some other code elsewhere.
 I do not want to define a new value in preceeding line and put it reference into the collection...
 I'd like to have some kind of operator that would expand the sope of my `twice referenced` value.

-First idea to achieve expected behavior is to use scala macro with together with pattern-matching-variable-binding operator `@` so that it could look like that:
+First idea to achieve expected behavior is to use scala macro together with pattern-matching-variable-binding operator `@` so that it could look like that:

 ```scala
 val colors = Seq("yellow", greenColorDefinition @ "green", "purple")